ybedard/free-resume-ats-scorer/README.md

 Since this is a single, static HTML file, deployment is trivial:

-1. Save the file as index.html.
+1. Save the file **resume-scorer.html** as **index.html**.
+2. Paste your Gemini API key at line 118 of the **index.html** file.
-2. Upload the file to any static web host (GitHub Pages, Netlify, Vercel, etc.).
-The app will be live immediately.
+3. Upload the file to any static web host (GitHub Pages, Netlify, Vercel, etc.) and the app will be live immediately.